 - Floss at least once a day, making sure to thoroughly clean between each tooth

 - Eat a balanced diet, avoiding sugary snacks and acidic foods and drinks

 If you’re concerned at all about the possibility of developing Alzheimer’s, take the necessary steps to ensure your oral health remains in tip-top shape.

-Dr. Aaron Neale, DDS, attended the University of Oklahoma College of Dentistry and graduated in 2010.
-He and his fellow team of experts at Blackwell Dentistry want to ensure you not only receive modern, comprehensive oral healthcare but that you also never feel like a number.
 Your oral and overall health is of the utmost importance, and it is evident with the family-friend atmosphere, patient-centered treatment, and high-quality dental care provided.
-For questions or to learn more about our services, contact us at (580) 789-4075.
+Visit our dental office in Twin Falls for questions or to learn more about our services.